oschlieb/comms-router/docs/GettingStartedGuide.md

 ]
 ```

-By default all tasks are in state `waiting` if all agents are in state `offline`.
-To change an agents status use the following command:
+By default all Tasks are in state `waiting` if all Agents are in state `offline`.
+To change an Agents status use the following command:
 ```
 curl -X POST http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/agents/ALEX \
   -H 'Content-Type:application/json' \